 3. Broken Object Level Authorization

-Typically implemented at the coding stage, object level authorization is an access control strategy done to ensure that only authorized users gain access to objects.
-Object level authorization checks should be implemented in every API endpoint that receives an object's ID and performs any type of operation on the object.
+Typically implemented at the coding stage, object level authorisation is an access control strategy done to ensure that only authorised users gain access to objects.
+Object level authorisation checks should be implemented in every API endpoint that receives an object's ID and performs any type of operation on the object.
 The tests ensure that the logged-in user has permission to perform the operation on the requested object.

 A more secure practice when handling PII is to encrypt the data and require user authentication before granting access.
 When using 3PL API Integration, PII should be adequately protected when sharing it with 3PL-affiliated suppliers.
 There are many different authentication algorithms that can be used to safeguard API transactions.
 Tokens such as JSON Web Token (JWT) or custom tokens generated using base64 encoded with salt are essential to secure API calls.

 In sum, developers should bear in mind what data should be given throughout the transaction and what authentication measures should be in place.